usagov/usagov-2021/README.md

 ```

 ## Tickets and Branching
-A branch name must be named after it's associated Jira ticket.
+A branch name must be named after its associated Jira ticket.
 This is required for some parts of the automation to work.
 A Branch name must at minumum be USAGOV-###.
 You may optionally append a short lowercase dash-separated description to make things easier for humans to read.

 ex: USAGOV-123-short-ticket-name

-If a ticket name is too long, you may shorten or even exlude the title, only the USAGOV-### prefix is required.
+If a ticket name is too long, you may shorten or even exclude the title, only the USAGOV-### prefix is required.

 We are using a git script to automatically add the current branch name to all commits in an effort to make all commit messages effortlessly reflect the task being worked on.
 This helps with automation.